KeepSafe/zendesk-helpcenter-cms/README.md

 Once an article is in Zendesk it will also have a meta file.
 This file stores information from Zendesk and is for internal use by the script.

+## Commands

-## Creating new items
+### Creating new items

 ```
-python translator.py add -p "path/to/article.md"
+zendesk-translator add "path/to/article.md"
 ```

-It will **only** create any missing files.
+It will create any necessary files.
 It won't upload the content anywhere.
 If you want to upload the content to Zendesk use `export` task.
 If you want to upload the content to WebTranslateIt use `wti`

-## Removing items
+### Removing items

 ```
-python translator.py remove -p "path/to/article.md"
+zendesk-translator remove  "path/to/article.md"
+zendesk-translator remove "category"
 ```

 It will remove files locally and from Zendesk and WebTranslateIt.
-It will not remove categories/sections even if empty, it has to be done manually.
+It will not remove categories/sections together with articles even if they are empty, it has to be done separately from removing articles.
+Removing category/section will remove everything in it.

+### Fixing missing files

+If you want you can create categories/sections/articles by hand.
+Instead of creating all necessary files you can create folders for categories/sections and the  markdown file for the article.
+To create missing files run `zendesk-translator doctor`.
+It will create files with default names (directory/)